ESGF/esgf-user-support/docs/faq.rst

 Error: "ERROR 403: Forbidden"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Access to ESGF data is usually restricted.
+Access to ESGF data is restricted for some data projects.
 Before you can download data, you have to join a data access control group since acknowledgement of a policy is condition for data download.
 If you lack a group membership and try to get data from ESGF with a Wget script, you will get an error message like this:

 ::